geraldspreer/testrunner.vim/README.md

 > [!WARNING]
 > This is work in progress and contributions are welcome.
 I will remove this notice, once I deem the plugin to be ready.

-A vim/neovim plugin that allows the user to run unit-tests from inside the editor.
-It supports multiple testing frameworks like `PyTest`, `RSpec` and `Jasmine`.
+A Vim/Neovim plugin that allows the user to run unit-tests from inside the editor.
+It supports multiple testing frameworks like `PyTest`, `RSpec` and `Minitest`.

 ## Installation